 The winter revival was preached by student E. Stanley Jones.
 Sixty-eight persons proclaimed that they were called into Christian work, 30 more for missions overseas.
 The students themselves opened a Gospel mission on the corner of 5th and Woodard Avenues in Lexington and held evangelistic services there on Saturday nights.
 Jones and another student, W.P.
 Gillis, represented Asbury at the national convention of the Student Volunteers in Nashville.

 The failure of Bellevue College brought an attractive property on the market.
 At commencement time Hayes announced that Asbury had purchased the facilities of Bellevue College, its property furniture and “good will” for $15,000.
-The two large brick buildings were to be used for girls’ dormitories.
+The two large brick buildings were to be used for girls’ residence halls.
 This created a separation of the genders in college life which Hayes, like most contemporary educators, favored.
 Asbury now operated the “Main Campus” on East Main Street, and the “Bellevue Campus” on North Lexington Avenue.

 By the end of this school year Asbury had enrolled seventeen foreign students.